 What is not covered?

 The following are not covered by this Guarantee:

-- Cost of regular veterinary care, food, medicine, supplements, training, grooming, cleaning, or other costs of raising and owning a puppy.
+- Cost of veterinary care, shipping cost, food, medicine, supplements, training, grooming, cleaning, or other costs of raising and owning a puppy.

 - Injuries or accidents, including, but not limited to, ingestion of foreign matters, choking, falls, scrapes, bumps, bruises, bug bites, human inflicted injuries, run-aways,

 car relatedinjuries, injuries, and illness or injury resulting from or related to veterinary procedures (e.g. spay or neuter procedures, tail docking, etc.).

 - Behavior, personality, or temperament traits including, but not limited to potty training, chewing, digging, etc.

 - Appearance, size, or other physical characteristics, breed standards, or aesthetic preferences.

 - Hip dysplasia diagnosis in breeds that are known to be prone to hip dysplasia and are overweight or